sdubyz/kemalettin/README.md

 # Kemalettin The Discord Bot

-Kemalettin is a Discord Bot that does several things.
+Kemalettin is a Discord Bot that does a couple of things.